Sustainable Development and Wild Nature Conservation in NICARAGUA

 Endangered fishes found only in Lake Apoyo are easily sighted by SCUBA diving near our site.

-We operate the oldest intensive Spanish language school in
+oldest intensive Spanish language school in

 Nicaragua, with the most experienced teachers in the country.
 We have trained many of the teachers in